cvarier/2D-Elliptic-Mesh-Generator/README.md

 ## Libraries Used
 * JMathPlot by Yann Richet

+## License
+© Chaitanya Varier 2017.
+This software is protected under the MIT License.

 ## Context/Acknowledgement
 This project was independently written for Prof. Jonathon Sumner at Dawson College as part of a research assistant internship.
 A research paper detailing the mathematical results of the project is currently in the works.